Campus Wide Book Series

 Each year, 麻豆影视 engages in a year-long, campus-wide book read as part of its ongoing commitment to creating a racially just campus climate and to providing meaningful opportunities for dialogue, reflection, and engagement across the college community and within the broader communities the college serves.
 This sustained effort embodies the values expressed in MiraCosta鈥檚 Commitment Statement, which emphasizes institutional responsibility for closing equity gaps and ensuring that individuals from all backgrounds are welcomed, nurtured, and validated.
 The IDEA Advisory, made up of students, staff, faculty and administrators from across the district, gathers recommendations from the campus community for annual book reads each spring semester and selects the book in summer for the following academic year.

-Below are other options to obtain copies of the 2025-26 campus wide books reads.
-All MiraCosta District employees may visit:
+Below are other options to obtain copies for all MiraCosta District employees:

 - The Community Learning Center in the Instructional Services building (with Dean John Makevich or Lisa Tisdale) or in the Building 300 staffroom (with Mitra De Souza)

-- The Student Services and Administration Building at the San Elijo Campus (with Dean Al Taccone or Susan Corely) or in the 1125 mail room
+- The Student Services and Administration Building at the San Elijo Campus (with Lauren Halsted or Daria Davis) or in the 1125 mail room

 - The Technology Career Institute in the front office (with Tom Tubon)